sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Once you have your offer, email your recruiter to get all the details about pay and start date.
 Its useful for the visa.

-CECS and CDS/AIPT (now Cultural Vistas) will guide you through the process.
+CECA and CDS/AIPT (now Cultural Vistas) will guide you through the process.

 <section id="Paperwork-BeforeYouGo" />
 ### Before You Go